lifeart/ember-ref-bucket/README.md

 ### Use `registerNodeDestructor`

-This method will be very useful if we want to wrap node into some library and control it's lifecycle.
+This method is very useful if you want to wrap the node and control its lifecycle.

 ```hbs
 <div {{create-ref "field"}}>